 Shelves is an IDE feature similar to Git Stash, but that works for all VCS: it helps when you need to pause your current work and pull something from the repository to fix it asap, and then resume working on whatever it was you were working on.
 This feature takes care of locally changed files without committing them, so no more lost changes or hastily made merge commits.

 Patches allow you to save a set of changes to a text file that can be transferred via email (or any other ancient medium), and then applied to the code.
-It’s super helpful when you really need to commit something after your plane crash landed on a desert island, or you somehow else got yourself in a situation without reliable broadband connection.
+It’s helpful when you really need to commit something after your plane landed on a desert island, or you somehow else got yourself in a situation without reliable broadband connection.

 Field breakpoints or field watchpoints